So that project I vaguely alluded to recently – it’s a doozy and a half!

 Certain games that I know well enough, I may add a win condition or two to it, like Street Fighter Alpha 3‘s win condition will be not only beating arcade mode, but also losing to M. Bison instead of winning (the bad ending), as well as play through World Tour mode from start to finish.
 Something like Marvel Superheroes, I’ll beat the game with three different fighters.
 Final Fantasy VII I may try and get all the summons and kill the two secret bosses.
 With the number of games on the console though, I’m not going to go crazy with bonus win conditions, as truncating the sports games was due in part to the number of RPG’s I’ll have to go through, and other elongated titles I may run across.
 I’m already salivating at how many RPG’s I have not played yet and have wanted to for years, as well as RPG’s I haven’t played perhaps since their release!

 For more information about this project, I have a handy dandy Google Doc filling in most of what I have said here, as well as other miscellaneous information.
 As with The Galarian Chronicles, this has been a long planned project (though no where as long as the 15 years or so of TGC), and I’m excited to kick this thing off finally, and see how far I can take this (all the way I hope, though we’ll see).
-Here are some more Google Doc links to follow:
+Within that document, you’ll see tabs on the bottom that will lead you to what games are still available, what games are restricted and why, and random miscellaneous information, like longest/shortest game, etc.

 The likely launch time of this project is sometime in the first week of February, if not, sometime in February.